RadoBuransky/scala-struct/README.md

 6 times less memory example
 ---------------------------
 This example compares Java heap memory consumption of Scala Struct with standard mutable ArrayBuffer.
 The result is that Scala Struct takes *6 times less space* in memory.
+5 MB versus 29 MB.

     object SimpleMemoryComparisonExample {
       // Simple case class that we would like to store efficiently in the buffer,